Tornike-Peradze/QR-Code-Component/README.md

 ## Overview

-This project is a solution to the[QR code component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/qr-code-component-iux_sIO_H).
+This project is a solution to the [QR code component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/qr-code-component-iux_sIO_H).
 It aims to create a visually appealing and functional QR code component.

 ### Screenshot